-BS, Business and Management, with double major in Graphic Design, University of Maryland; Illuminism Workshop Series in Anthroposophical Painting, three year course with Leszek Forczek; Waldorf Teacher Training Certificate, NOVA Institute; Continuing Education Courses in Art and Education, Rudolf Steiner Institute; Currently working toward BA in English Literature, University of Maryland.
+BS, Business and Management, with double major in Graphic Design, University of Maryland; Illuminism Workshop Series in Anthroposophical Painting, three year course with Leszek Forczek; Waldorf Teacher Training Certificate, NOVA Institute; Continuing Education Courses in Art and Education, Rudolf Steiner Institute; Currently working toward MA in English Literature, University of Maryland.

 After college Michele worked as a graphic designer for several years before marrying and starting a family.
 She was first introduced to Waldorf education in 1996 when her oldest son, Robert, joined the three-day class at Acorn Hill.
 While Robert graduated from WWS in 2011, her other three children, Claire, Joseph and Victor continue to attend WWS.
 Michele spent many years at WWS as an active parent volunteer, chairing the bazaar, helping to restructure the Parent Organization and leading craft workshops.
 For the past four years she has worked as an Assistant in Jack Petrash’s class where she has had the opportunity to teach painting and art on a regular basis.

 Middle School Math, 2006

 BS Mathematics, University of Maryland; MEd Secondary Mathematics, University of Maryland; MA Theology & Liturgical Music, St. Vladimir’s Seminary; Waldorf Teacher Training, NOVA.

 Ksenia is an avid reader, speaks many languages, and appreciates children of all ages.
 She also enjoys singing and soccer.
 She attended Waldorf Kindergarten at Acorn Hill as a five-year-old, and returned to her roots to teach middle school math at WWS in 2003.
 On Saturdays she can be found working at Dolcezza in Georgetown, scooping gelato and making espresso drinks.